bbeeken/AIPoweredHelpDesk/docs/DECISION_LOG.md

 - **Date:** 2025-07-17
 - **Reasoning:** Inline styles on each page duplicated code and limited responsive enhancements.
 Consolidating them into a shared stylesheet simplifies maintenance and allows mobile tweaks.
 - **Impact:** Both `index.html` and `chat.html` now load `styles.css`, providing consistent look and navigation across the demo.

+### Introduced skip link for improved navigation
+- **Date:** 2025-07-18
+- **Reasoning:** Keyboard users lacked a quick way to bypass repetitive header links.
+Adding a skip link is a low-effort accessibility win.
+- **Impact:** Users can jump straight to the main content on each page, enhancing compliance with WCAG guidelines.